SmokinCaterpillar/pypet/doc/source/introduction.rst

 within the HDF5 file.
 We could instead also specify a `name`.
 Counting works also backwards, so `-1` yields the last or newest trajectory in the file.

-Next we need to specify how the data is loaded.
+Next, we need to specify how the data is loaded.
-Therefore, we have to set the keyword arguments `load_parameters` and `load_results`, here we chose both to be `2`.
+Therefore, we have to set the keyword arguments `load_parameters` and `load_results`.
+Here we chose both to be `2`.

 `0` would mean we do not want to load anything at all.
 `1` would mean we only want to load the empty hulls or skeletons of our parameters or results.
 Accordingly, we would add parameters or results to our trajectory